4/29/2013

 Reaffirmation Agreements

 When you file Chapter 7 you schedule all debt including home and car loans you would like to keep.
 Some banks request new contracts called Reaffirmation Agreements.
 Our Judge prefers in most cases that you not reaffirm.
 She normally tells clients to just keep & pay.
 That way you can not be sued, garnished etc. if you can't pay in the future for some reason.
 Since banks are inconsistent on credit reporting, you may want to pull your Equifax credit report occasionally and see if they are reporting your payments. if not, you can request a payment history from the lender once a year and forward that to the credit bureaus with a request they update your credit history.
+Also see Northern District of Iowa Bankruptcy Court on Reaffirmation Agreements.
 Jeff's Facebook and Twitter.
 More on Common Chapter 7 Bankruptcy Mistakes.

 Video on Reaffirmation Agreements in Iowa Chapter 7